picocss/pico/README.md

 - [Tooltips](https://picocss.com/docs/tooltips.html)
 ## Browser Support

-Pico is designed for and tested on the latest, stable Chrome, Firefox, Edge, and Safari releases.
+Pico is designed and tested for the latest stable Chrome, Firefox, Edge, and Safari releases.
 It does not support any version of IE, including IE 11.
 ## Contributing

 - [`dev`](https://github.com/picocss/pico/tree/dev) branch is open to pull requests.